artoews/toniq/README.md

 The [figures](figures) folder contains all figures from the paper.

-The [phantoms](phantoms) folder has everything you need to build your own TONIQ phantom, including:
+The [phantoms](phantoms) folder has everything you need to get started with building your own TONIQ phantom, including:
 - phantom design files & product links
-- guidance for adapting the designs to different metal components
+- fabrication guidance
-- fabrication instructions
+- tips for adapting the designs to fit other implants and containers

 ## Correspondence